poojaprabakaran/Telecom-customer-churn-visualization/README.md

 * Monthly Charges distribution and churn comparison
 * Contract Type vs Billing Type

+4. Revenue Analysis

+Explores the distribution of Total Charges across various contract types, internet services, and payment methods.

+* Revenue by Contract Type: Two year contracts generate the highest Total Charges ($38.96% of the shown total).
+* Revenue by Internet Service (Female Segment): Fiber optic is the dominant internet service, accounting for 62.46% of the Total Charges for female customers.
+* Revenue by Payment Method: The vast majority of revenue is generated through automated/electronic payments: Bank transfer (30.33%), Electronic check (29.69%), and Credit card (29.40%).

+Insight:
+The highest revenue is secured through long-term (Two year) contracts.
+Revenue is heavily concentrated among customers using high-bandwidth services like Fiber optic and those utilizing electronic or automatic payment methods, suggesting these segments are key drivers of the company's Total Charges.

 Insight:
 Customers with shorter tenure and higher monthly bills are more likely to churn.
 Long-term contract holders exhibit stronger retention and lower churn rates.